So far we’ve been going down the journey of updating a VMware View 5.1 environment to VMware Horizon View 5.2. Let’s review what we’ve done so far:

 <Link to Blog post on Updating Agents>.
 (Coming soon)

-2 Responses to “Upgrading VMware View Composer”
+2 thoughts on “Upgrading VMware View Composer”